Madho Singh Bhandari

 Madho Singh Bhandari (c.
 1585 – c.
 1640) was a prominent warrior, military general, and administrator in the Kingdom of Garhwal during the reign of King Mahipat Shah in the 17th century.
 He is celebrated in Garhwali folklore for his military bravery, infrastructural contributions, and ultimate sacrifice during the construction of the Maletha Canal.

 Early life

 Madho Singh Bhandari was born around 1585 CE in Maletha, a village in the present-day Tehri-Garhwal district of Uttarakhand, India.
-His family belonged to a respected warrior lineage and served the Garhwali kings for generations.
+His family belonged to a respected warrior rajput lineage and served the Garhwali kings for generations.
 From an early age, he was trained in martial arts, horse riding, and warfare strategy.

 Military career

 During the reign of King Mahipat Shah (r. c.
-1620–1640), Bhandari emerged as one of the three most prominent generals of Garhwal, alongside Rikhola Lodi and Banwari Dass.
+1620–1640), Bhandari emerged as one of the three most prominent generals of Garhwal, alongside lodi singh Rikhola negi and Banwari Dass.
 His period of activity coincided with campaigns against Tibet, Sirmour, and the southern frontiers of Garhwal.

 A well-known Garhwali saying encapsulates his legendary status:

 "Ek Singh desh ran, ek Singh gaay ka, ek Singh Madho Singh aur Singh kaaye ka" — meaning "One Singh in the battlefield, one Singh (horn) of a cow, and one Singh Madho Singh."